janjovellanos/SoundCloud/docs/README.md

 ### Phase 2: Backend Setup for User Authorization and API Routes (3 days)

-In this phase, I will create all routes needed for the features I will implement and require user authorization in routes which should only pertain to the logged in user, by making use of [JWT](https://jwt.io/introduction)'s.
+In this phase, I will create all routes needed for the features I will implement and require user authorization in routes which should only pertain to the logged in user by making use of [JWT](https://jwt.io/introduction)'s.
 I will also handle any validation errors within a POST or PUT requests using Express' [validator](https://express-validator.github.io/docs/).